-The valley of Hermigua stretches over a distance of about 7 kilometres, the national park in the background, down to the sea.
-Nearly 2000 inhabitants are spread over 20 small hamlets scattered on the left and right of the valley.
+The green valley of Hermigua stretches over a length of about 7 kilometres, with the National Park behind it, down to the sea.
+Hermigua is located in the northeast of La Gomera and its nearly are spread over 19 small hamlets scattered on the left and right of the valley on the hillside.

-The main business takes place in the lower valley, in the immediate vicinity of the main road.
-Here you will find two bakeries, a supermarket, several banks with cash machines, a tourist information centre, a Community Centre, accessible to all, a pharmacy, medical centre, petrol station etc.
+The main business life takes place in the lower valley, in the immediate vicinity of the main road.
+There are two bakeries, a supermarket, several banks with ATM machines, a tourist information centre, a small fitness centre, a pharmacy, the medical centre, the petrol station and much more.

-Cafés, bars and restaurants can all be found in the vicinity of the main street.
-For fish lovers, restaurant „El Faro" is recommended.
-Restaurant "Telemaco" near the yellow church offers a good menu and occasionally also live music and salsa dancing.
-Also, the terrace café & tapas bar "Pedro" offers morning rolls and breakfast (baguette bread), homemade cakes and tapas, everything your heart desires!!
-And also live music and sometimes karaoke.
+Cafés, bars and restaurants can also all be found in the area around the main street.
+For fish lovers, "El Faro" is definitely recommended, "Telemaco" at the yellow church offers a varied menu and now and then live music.
+Also the terrace café & tapabar "Pedro" offers everything from morning bocadillo (sandwiches), good cake and tapas - also here you can find live music from time to time.

-Hermigua is a very beautiful and diverse hiking area - from the National Park, El Cedro down to the Playa de la Caleta and further, as well as to the neighbouring valley of Los Aceviños and La Palmita, this hike offers the walker a lot of variety and different degrees of difficulty.
-The pleasant climate here in the north east offers very good conditions for hiking all year round.
-Hermigua also has a beautiful beach!
+Hermigua is a very beautiful and varied hiking area - from the National Park "Garajonay" down to the Playa de la Caleta and further on, as well as over to the neighbouring valley of Los Aceviños and La Palmita, this hiking area offers the hiker a lot of variety in different degrees of difficulty.
+The pleasant climate here in the north-east offers very good conditions for hiking and biking all year round.